Wandering Jew Plant Care and Growing | Complete Guide

 Soil

-Your Wandering Jew plant can grow in a standard houseplant potting mix, but it will thrive in the soil rich in organic compounds.
-For best results, mix in some organic compost, perlite, and peat moss to keep the soil holding just enough moisture while still draining well.
+Wandering Jew plant can grow in a standard houseplant potting mix, but it will thrive in the soil rich in organic compounds.
+For best results, mix in some organic compost and peat moss to keep the soil holding just enough moisture while still draining well.
 After watering, observe how the soil behaves and adjust the components accordingly.
 The optimal soil pH should be 5.0 to 6.0.

 Firtilizer